-The Dean of Professional-Technical (PT) Programs oversees the following programs: the Adult Learning Center, Business Technology and Service Division, Professional-Technical Education Center, Technical & Industrial Division, and Workforce Training.Learn More
+The Dean for Career & Technical Education oversees the following programs: the Adult Learning Center, Business Technology and Service Division, Technical & Industrial Division, Workforce Training, Advanced Opportunities, Dental Hygiene, Physical Therapist Assistant, and the Learning Resource Center.Learn More

 Discover and learn how to apply for the different types of Federal Student Aid and Scholarships to assist you in paying for college.Financial Aid Office